Call Now 618-281-6167

 Although auto accidents are the most common cause of whiplash, many other kinds of accidents can create severe stresses on the neck also causing lash type of injuries.
 Sudden falls, bumps on the head or a shove from behind can cause rapid motion of the neck.
 For these reasons, it is important to visit our office immediately after any incident that might injure the neck.
 Through careful examination and gentle corrective adjustments if needed, we can help you heal the inflammation to nerve tissues and avoid serious neck problems later.

-Dr. Laurie Mestdagh is trained in locating and correcting structural damage, that is often the result of an overlooked motor vehicle accident, having cared for over 2000 such cases from minor fender-bender accidents to severe multiple fracture types of traumas.
+Dr. Laurie and Dr. Heather Mestdagh are trained in locating and correcting structural damage, that is often the result of an overlooked motor vehicle accident, having cared for over 1000 such cases from minor fender-bender accidents to severe multiple fracture types of traumas.

 If you have been involved in a motor vehicle accident, or are experiencing any of the symptoms described in this article call Mestdagh Chiropractic at (618) 281-6167 for an appointment.

 |Example of normal vertebra||Example of a chronic untreated injury|